minkphp/docs/en/index.rst

 Mouse Manipulations
 ~~~~~~~~~~~~~~~~~~~

-You can perform mouse manipulations on element:
+You can perform mouse manipulations on an element:

 .. code-block:: php